ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

         - The Harvest, *The world has fallen unto a state of pain, as if the very ground has become an open sore to the world.*
         - The Waning Harvest, *When will it end?*

 Through use of a Wailing Rock (reskin of the Calender), you can view what part of the cycle the Undergarden is in.
-It will also display the flavor text of thr current part of the cycle when used.
+It will also display the flavor text of the current part of the cycle when used.

 A Wailing Rock will be gifted to the player when they first load into a world.
 If lost, it can be made by surrounding a Regalium crystal with 4 depthrock pebbles.